symfony/symfony-docs/book/templating.rst

 in question lives at ``Resources/views/Blog/index.html.twig`` inside the ``BlogBundle``.
 To override the bundle template, copy the ``index.html.twig`` template to ``app/views/BlogBundle/Blog/index.html.twig`` (the ``BlogBundle`` directory might not exist).
-Now, when you render the ``BlogBundle:Blog:index.html.twig`` template, Symfony2 will look first for the template at ``app/views/BlogBundle/Blog/index.html.twig`` before looking inside ``BlogBundle``.
+Now, when the ``BlogBundle:Blog:index.html.twig`` template is rendered, Symfony2 will look first for the template at ``app/views/BlogBundle/Blog/index.html.twig`` before looking inside ``BlogBundle``.
 You're now free to customize the template for your application.

-Suppose also that each template in ``BlogBundle`` inherits from a template called ``BlogBundle::layout.html.twig``.
+Suppose also that each template in ``BlogBundle`` inherits from a base template specific to the ``BlogBundle`` called ``BlogBundle::layout.html.twig``.
 By default, this template lives at ``Resources/views/layout.html.twig``.
 To override it, copy it to ``app/views/BlogBundle/layout.html.twig``.

-If you take a step back, you'll see that Symfony always starts by looking in the *app/views/***bundle-name**/ directory for a template.
+If you take a step back, you'll see that Symfony2 always starts by looking in the *app/views/***bundle-name**/ directory for a template.
 If the template doesn't exist there, it continues by checking inside the ``Resources/views`` directory of the bundle itself.
 This means that all bundle templates can